igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 ```

 Since **v0.60.0**, Hugo switched to the Goldmark markdown renderer, which by default omits all raw HTML content embedded in the markdown.
-To make it work, you should add the following to your `config.toml` configuration file:
+To make it work, you should add the following setting to your `config.toml` configuration file:
 ```yaml
 [markup]
   [markup.goldmark]